marekdedic/prosemirror-remark/README.md

 - `UnorderedListExtension` provides support for `- unordered lists`

 Additionaly, you can also augment prosemirror-remark by creating your own extensions - see the [prosemirror-unified documentation](https://github.com/marekdedic/prosemirror-unified/#creating-your-own-extensions) for more details

+## GitHub flavored markdown

+On top of the standard CommonMark version of markdown, prosemirror-remark can also be used to add support for GitHub flavored markdown (GFM).
+In order to do this, simply replace `MarkdownExtension` with `GFMExtension`. `GFMExtension` automatically includes standard markdown, as well as the following extensions (which can also be added manually one-by-one):

+- `ExtendedLinkExtension` provides support for automatic conversions of addresses starting with `www.` to links.
+- `StrikethroughExtension` provides support for `~~text with strikethrough~~`
+- `TaskListItemExtension` provides support for `- [ ] Task list items`

+Note that tables are currently not supported.